KI7MT/wspr-ai-lite/README.md

 If you have feature ideas (e.g., new metrics, visualizations, or AI integrations), open an issue first to discuss.

 ## Roadmap
-- Phase 1: wspr-ai-lite (this project)
+- **Phase 1**: wspr-ai-lite (this project)
   - Lightweight, local-only DuckDB + Streamlit dashboard
-- Phase 2: wspr-ai-analytics
+- **Phase 2**: wspr-ai-analytics ( modernize [wspr-analytics](https://github.com/KI7MT/wspr-analytics) project )
   - Full analytics suite with ClickHouse, Grafana, AI Agents, and MCP integration
   - Designed for heavier infrastructure and richer analysis

 ## 📜 License
 This project is licensed under the MIT License.
 Open and free for amateur radio and research use.